What is the Luck Share?

 What the Luck Share does NOT claim

 It does not claim any individual wallet is lucky.
 It does not claim the cohort has no skill.
 It does not forecast future performance: a past read is not a forecast.
-And it is not a verdict on the 15 concentration-flagged wallets, whose issue is different: their records are dominated by a single event, which more positions would not fix.
+And it is not a verdict on the 15 concentration-heavy wallets, whose issue is different: their records are dominated by a single event, a composition fact that more positions would not change.
 The precise register for each state is fixed in the lexicon.

 Where the readings live